zgrguric/Xahau-Dev-Contest/README.md

 ## Mandatory Tweets 🐦

+Submissions will be shared and amplified by the @XahauNetwork account, giving your work additional visibility within the community.
 - [ ] **First Mandatory Tweet** announcing your participation:

   - **Link to Tweet:** [Insert the link to your announcement tweet here]